-[State of coordination between corporate auditors, the accounting auditor and the internal audit unit] As of June 26, 2019, the Board of Corporate Auditors comprised four members including two outside corporate auditors, and there were two full-time corporate auditors including one outside corporate auditor.
-No dedicated staff members are assigned to corporate auditors.
+[State of coordination between corporate auditors, the accounting auditor and the internal audit unit]

+As of the date of submission of this report (June 25, 2020), the Board of Corporate Auditors comprised four members including two outside corporate auditors, and there were two full-time corporate auditors including one outside corporate auditor.
+No dedicated staff members are assigned to corporate auditors, but various organizations provide support as needed.